gappeah/xrp_sentiment_analysis/README.md

-# Sentiment Analysis and Visualisation of Stock News
+# Sentiment Analysis and Visualisation of XRP (Ripple)

 ## Project Overview